Cold Agglutinin Disease (CAD) Samples

 Following are several diagnostic tests performed to confirm Cold agglutinin disease (CAD):

-- Blood tests such as a complete blood count (CBC) to detect anemia, the estimation of hemoglobin levels to analyze the extent of anemia, tests to identify and quantify reticulocytes, which are immature red blood cells that are normally not present in the blood, but are found in conditions of hemolytic anemia while the body tries to compensate for low RBC counts.
+- Blood tests such as a complete blood count (CBC) to detect anemia, the estimation of hemoglobin levels to analyze the extent of anemia.
+Additionally, tests to identify and quantify reticulocytes, which are immature red blood cells that are normally not present in the blood.
+However, conditions of hemolytic anemia are found while the body tries to compensate for low RBC counts.

 - A blood smear that can reveal the abnormal clumping (agglutination) of the RBCs.